 - Engaging and educating guidance

 - Complimentary pick-up and drop-off for hotels and guesthouses in Reykjavik

 - Professional tour guide

 One thing about the Northern Lights tour they are dependant on the weather and as they say in Iceland the weather can change in a matter of minutes.
 The first night we were scheduled to go on the tour we received an email early afternoon saying because of weather conditions the tour was off.
 As luck would have we were near the Gray Lines office in downtown Reykjavik when the email came through.
-We went into the office and rescheduled for the next night.
+We went to the office and rescheduled for the next night.
 Easy as that!